DanielAsikpo/Project-5/project5.md

 - ## **Step 4**

-Before you can receive mysql client traffic on your mysql server, you need make sure your security group settings on AWS allows port 3306 traffic - the default MySQL server TCP port.  **For extra security, do not allow all IP addresses to reach your ‘mysql server**
+Before you can receive mysql client traffic on your mysql server, you need make sure your security group settings on AWS allows port 3306 traffic - the default MySQL server TCP port.  **For extra security, do not allow all IP addresses to reach your ‘mysql server.**

 - ## **Step 5**